-- Develop, review and update aquatic animal health related policy and legislation as required. - Implement the outcomes of the Aquaculture Regulations 2016. - Review and update the Livestock (Restriction on Entry of Aquaculture Stock) Notice 2014, as required. - Assist with implementation of an Emergency Lease guidelines if required.
+- Develop, review and update aquatic animal health related policy and legislation as required. - Implement the Aquaculture Regulations 2016. - Assist with implementation of an Emergency Lease guidelines if required.

 2. Provide Input to and alignment with broader state and national biosecurity policy frameworks, legislation and other processes (Sections 7 and 9 of the Act)